heiniilmarinen/DataSatStockholm/README.md

 data "azurerm_client_config" "this" {
 }
 ```
+How can we use this data source to refer to current users `tenant_id`?
+Update the file where you are calling the Key Vault module.

-We can then create a role assignment to the Key Vault, add the following to the kv.tf file:
+We can then create a role assignment to the Key Vault, add the following to the `kv.tf` file:

 ```
 resource "azurerm_role_assignment" "kv_admin" {